amazon-archives/ec2-spot-montecarlo-workshop/README.md

 The template sets up a VPC, IAM roles, S3 bucket, and an EC2 Instance.
 The EC2 instance will run a Jupyter Notebook which we will leverage in Lab 2 and a small website that we will use in Lab 3.
 The idea is to provide a contained environment, so as not to interfere with any other provisioned resources in your account.
 In order to demonstrate cost optimization strategies, the EC2 Instance is an [EC2 Spot Instance](https://aws.amazon.com/ec2/spot/) deployed by [Spot Fleet](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html).
 If you are new to [CloudFormation](https://aws.amazon.com/cloudformation/), take the opportunity to review the [template](https://github.com/awslabs/spot-motecarlo-workshop/blob/master/lab-1-setup/cfn-templates/spot-montecarlo-workshop.yaml) during stack creation.

-*Prior to launching a stack, be aware that a few of the resources launched need to be manually deleted when the workshop is over.
-When finished working, please review the "Workshop Cleanup" section to learn what manual teardown is required by you.*
+>**Important:** Prior to launching a stack, be aware that a few of the resources launched need to be manually deleted when the workshop is over.
+When finished working, please review the "Workshop Cleanup" section to learn what manual teardown is required by you.

 1. Click on one of these CloudFormation templates that matches the region you created your keypair in to launch your stack: